 3. Tell why it’s them.

-If it’s not yet a regular habit, asking for feedback may come as a surprise to some people.
+When asking for feedback isn't yet a regular habit, your request might surprise people.
 That’s why it’s good to tell why you’re asking them for feedback.
 Referring to any shared work or experiences with the person will help them narrow down their focus.

 How to ask for feedback explicitly